 Name of What does it do?
 Who and what is eligible?
 How can it be accessed?
 Scheme (Construction Scotland Innovation Centre) Challenge Fund Awards of up to £25,000 are initially available for projects that will create impact and help build resilience in the sector.
 Urgent Response Covid-19 Fund (Museums Galleries Scotland) £700k fund for independent museums and galleries critically affected by loss of income as a result of the COVID-19 pandemic.
 Available to independent Accredited museums Eligible organisations can apply for between £3,000 and £60,000.
 Will cover core costs and will not be tied to project outcomes.
 Awards will be limited to a maximum of three months of urgent costs.
 Applications now open Find out more and apply via the Museums and Galleries Scotland website.
-Digital Resilience COVID-19 Fund (Museums and Galleries Scotland) Museums can apply for up to £3000 to purchase equipment and software that will enable them to adapt to more digital working during the period of closure due to Covid-19.
-Total funding available is £105k.
+Digital Resilience COVID-19 Fund (Museums Galleries Scotland) Museums can apply for up to £3000 to purchase equipment and software that will enable them to adapt to more digital working during the period of closure due to Covid-19.
+Total funding available is £55k.
 Eligible organisations can apply for between £300 and £3,000.
 This fund is distributing capital funds and is therefore primarily for equipment and software.
 Software Licences for one year can be covered along with incidental delivery and installation costs.
-Any organisation that runs an Accredited museum in Scotland can apply Non accredited museums in Scotland can apply but must demonstrate that they meet criteria which can be found on the Museums and Galleries Scotland website.
+Any organisation that runs an Accredited museum in Scotland can apply Non accredited museums in Scotland can apply but must demonstrate that they meet criteria which can be found on the Museums Galleries Scotland website.
 Applications to this fund are now open.
 This fund will close to applications on 3 July 2020 Find out more and apply via the Museums and Galleries Scotland website.
-The National Lottery Heritage £50 million fund to support the Heritage sector The Heritage Emergency Fund is accepting applications for two grant levels to cover emergency costs during this difficult time: Applications are open now with an extended and final deadline of 31 July.
+Covid-19 Adaptation Fund £330k fund which provides museums with up to £7,500 (£10,000 This fund is designed to support museums with the costs of opening back up in a way that ensures the safety and confidence of staff, This fund will open for applications as soon as the Scottish Government guidelines are published.